Research Scientist, Rehabilitation

 Dr. Backman earned her Bachelor of Science in Rehabilitation degree at the University of British Columbia, Master of Science at the University of Washington, and PhD in Health Care and Epidemiology at the University of British Columbia.
 Her professional career began in 1981 as an occupational therapist at the Victoria General Hospital in Halifax, NS.
 She has been clinical instructor and a visiting lecturer in the School of Occupational Therapy at Dalhousie University, visiting assistant professor at the University of Texas Medical Branch, and scholar in residence at the School of Occupational Therapy, University of Western Ontario.

 Dr. Backman is recognized as an exceptional mentor and leader.
 In 2004, the Canadian Association of Occupational Therapists awarded Catherine the Muriel Driver Memorial Lectureship and named her a Fellow (FCAOT).
 She was the 2009 recipient of the Distinguished Scholar Award from the Association of Rheumatology Health Professionals, a Division of the American College of Rheumatology.
-Her research engages consumer collaborators as members of the research team, work recognized by the Consumer Advisory Board of the Arthritis Research Centre.
+Her research engages consumer collaborators as members of the research team, work recognized by the Arthritis Patient Advisory Board of Arthritis Research Canada.

-A professor in the Department of Occupational Science and Occupational Therapy, Dr. Backman led the development of the Master of Occupational Therapy program when it was introduced in 2004.
+Dr. Backman was Head, Department of Occupational Science and Occupational Therapy from January 1, 2012 to December 30, 2015.
+Currently a professor in the Department of Occupational Science and Occupational Therapy, Dr. Backman led the development of the Master of Occupational Therapy program when it was introduced in 2004.
 She supervises MSc and PhD students in rehabilitation and interdisciplinary studies.
 In 2002, she received the prestigious Killam University Teaching Prize.
+Dr. Backm